Interested in Applying?

 Being a FRT responder is challenging, but rewarding.
 There are many opportunities for leadership, advanced training and further self-development, as well as opportunities to get involved with the team at an organizational level.

 What happens after I turn in my application?

 We welcome all applicants, new and old, and encourage everyone to apply to the team this year.
 Upon reviewing the applications, our selection committee will contact top applicants to request an interview.
 The best candidates from the interviews will be invited to Fall Training.
-After the two weekends of training at the end of September and the scenario testing day on October 3rd, 2020 a team of responders will be selected from the trainees.
+After the two weekends of training, a team of responders will be selected from the trainees.